Explore our FAQ

 Physicians offering appointments in clinic after-hours and on weekends can bill for direct care time at a premium of $87.72 per hour, for a combined total of $192.72 per hour.

 For clinic practice management, physicians will be compensated an additional 10% of their total hours billed for direct and indirect care multiplied by a rate of $105 per hour.
-This is paid automatically based on time claimed.
+This is paid automatically based on the time claimed.

 For panel payments, the average annual payment per paneled patient is $70.25 and can range from $32.87 - $136.73 depending on the patient’s age, sex and complexity.